Platform

 Building AI Voice Agents

-Everything you need to create, configure, and deploy AI agents that make real phone calls — in 22 Indian languages.
+Everything you need to create, configure, and deploy AI agents that make real phone calls.
+24 languages worldwide.

 Introduction

 An AI Voice Agent on Vaaad AI is a configurable voice assistant that can make outbound calls or answer inbound calls on your behalf.
-Each agent has its own personality, script, language, voice, and optional knowledge base — and can handle thousands of conversations simultaneously.
+Each agent has its own personality, script, language, voice, and optional knowledge base.
+Agents can handle thousands of conversations at the same time, across 24 languages.

-This guide walks you through creating your first agent, crafting the perfect system prompt, designing a call flow, linking a Knowledge Base, and going live.
+This guide walks you through creating your first agent, writing a good system prompt, personalizing calls with variables, designing a call flow, linking a Knowledge Base, and going live.

 Creating Your First Agent

 Head to the Agents page in your dashboard and click + New Agent.
-You'll see a slide-out panel with every configuration option.
+A slide-out panel opens with every configuration option.

-1. Agent Name — internal label (e.g., “APEX Sales Bot”).
+1. Agent Name: an internal label like “Vaaad Sales Bot”.
 Customers never see this.

-3. Active toggle — keep off until you've tested.
+3. Active toggle: keep it off until you have tested.
 Only active agents can receive calls.

 Writing the Perfect System Prompt

 The System Prompt is the most important field.
-It's the instruction manual for your agent — telling it who it is, what it does, and how to behave.
-A well-written prompt is the difference between an agent that feels human and one that feels robotic.
+It is the instruction manual for your agent, telling it who it is, what it does, and how to behave.
+A well written prompt is the difference between an agent that feels human and one that feels robotic.

 Structure of a great prompt